tcltk/tcl/doc/markdown/FileSystem.md

 The return value is a standard Tcl result indicating whether an error occurred in globbing.
 Error messages are placed in interp (unless interp is NULL, which is allowed), but good results are placed in the resultPtr given.

-Note that the **glob** code implements recursive patterns internally, so this function will only ever be passed simple patterns, which can be matched using the logic of **string match**.
+Note that the [glob] code implements recursive patterns internally, so this function will only ever be passed simple patterns, which can be matched using the logic of [string match][string].
 To handle recursion, Tcl will call this function frequently asking only for directories to be returned.
 A special case of being called with a NULL pattern indicates that the path needs to be checked only for the correct type.

 **Tcl_FSLink** replaces the library version of **readlink**, and extends it to support the creation of links.
 The appropriate function for the filesystem to which *linkNamePtr* belongs will be called.